stainless-steel/temporary/README.md

 # Temporary [![Build Status][travis-img]][travis-url]

-The library facilitate the creation of temporary files and directories.
+The library facilitates the creation of temporary files and directories.

 ## [Documentation][docs]